About Us

 THE TONG FAMILY AND THE EMPLOYEES OF OUR COMPANIES OWE MUCH OF THEIR SUCCESS TO THE COMMUNITIES IN WHICH WE DO BUSINESS.

-TONG ENTERPRISES IS PROUD TO ANNOUNCE THE RECENT INSTALLATION OF ROOFTOP SOLAR PANELS IN COLLABORATION WITH TESLA SOLAR.
+HAYWARD OFFICE IS PROUD TO ANNOUNCE THE RECENT INSTALLATION OF ROOFTOP SOLAR PANELS IN COLLABORATION WITH TESLA SOLAR.

 As part of our commitment to more sustainable business practices, these panels will allow us to reduce our reliance on the state power grid and our overall carbon footprint.